Gavr101/Spectroscopy_FL_4_ions/README.md

 # General Description
 This project presents the software code for applying Kolmogorov-Arnold networks (KAN) to the inverse problem of spectroscopy, as described in the article "Solution of an inverse problem of spectroscopy using Kolmogorov-Arnold networks." (http://dx.doi.org/).

+Apart from that, here introduced enhanced version of plotting KAN (see below).

 Statement of the inverse problem: to determine the concentration of metal ions in a solution based on the fluorescence spectrum.

 The spectrum was represented in compressed (5 input values) and full representations (500 input values).